manuelottlik/pandoc-job-application/README.md

 4. grab your finished HTML file from the `out` folder
 5. print as PDF

+### customizing template
+the template is optimized for my cover-letter and cv, but it can be easily customized by changing the grid-layout in `sccs/app.scss`.

 ### Credits
 file-watcher forked from [https://github.com/jamct/panTexter]